Ironhide692/cse15l-lab-reports/lab-report-1-week-2.md

 3. Try Some Commands
 4. Move Files with scp
 5. Setting an SSH Key
-7. Optimizing Remote Running
+6. Optimizing Remote Running
 ```
 ---
 ### Insatlling VScode:
->For the first step, we will need to install VScode, which is the editor that we will use.
+>For the first step, you will need to install VScode, which is the editor that you will use.
-First we need to go to [https://code.visualstudio.com](https://code.visualstudio.com) and download it.
+Just go to [https://code.visualstudio.com](https://code.visualstudio.com) and download it.

 It should look something like this once you open it: